 ALIGN4energy (2022-2028)

 Individuals and citizen collectives often face significant information, coordination, and transaction costs which slows down the energy transition process in residential structures.
 At the same time, policymakers are expected to coordinate a complicated process that determines the overall effectiveness of the new energy system and the cost of decarbonization.
-ALIGN4energy aims to address both challenges by (1) mapping citizens’ preferences and investment barriers in a transdisciplinary manner (2) modeling how certain investments will affect the efficiency of the entire energy system; (3) creating an adaptive digital decision-support system (the SAMEN-platform) for citizens and policymakers that optimizes investments at the individual and energy system levels while also providing users with customized information and planning; and (4) Co-developing and systematically field- testing participation mechanisms, citizen engagement tactics, and behavioral interventions to encourage investments.
+ALIGN4energy aims to address both challenges by (1) mapping citizens’ preferences and investment barriers in a transdisciplinary manner (2) modelling how certain investments will affect the efficiency of the entire energy system; (3) creating adaptive digital decision-support modules for citizens and policymakers that optimize investments at the individual and energy system levels while also providing users with customized information and planning; and (4) co-developing and systematically field- testing participation mechanisms, citizen engagement tactics, and behavioural interventions to encourage investments.

 Project website: www.align4energy.nl